Types of Appointments

 Salaried full-time appointments are those that are at 100% effort or one full-time equivalent (FTE).

 All appointments at or above 50% effort are considered part-time salaried.
 There are specific Terms of Faculty Offer (TOFO) and TOFO Reappointment templates for part-time salaried positions.
 Salaried positions below 50% are not allowable and are considered wage appointments.
-These appointments should be approved and entered using the P-14.

-For more information please visit the Employee Resource Guide under My Next Hire.
+For more information visit the forms library.